mattbriggs/KWIC/graph/readme.md

 ```

 Replace `"example.md"` with the path to your markdown file.
 This example demonstrates how to use the `MDParser` to extract metadata and convert the markdown body to HTML.

-## Contributing

-Contributions to this module are welcome.
-Please follow standard Python practices for code style and commit messages.

-## License

-Specify your license here.
-If not otherwise stated, it's assumed to be proprietary.

----

-Adjust paths, class, and module names as necessary to fit the actual implementation and structure of your project.